api7/lua-resty-etcd/api_v3.md

 - `ID`: the lease ID to revoke.
 When the ID is revoked, all associated keys will be deleted.

-Revokes a lease.
+To revoke a lease.
 All keys attached to the lease will expire and be deleted.

 ```lua
 local res, err = cli:grant(5)